-Milan is the second largest city in Italy, after Rome.
-Its urban center has 1.3 million inhabitants and its metropolitan has over 7 million.
-It is one of the heaviest populated areas in Europe.
+Milan is the second largest city in Italy after Rome, and its urban centre has 1.3 million inhabitants with a metropolitan area of more than 7 million, one of the most populated areas in all Europe.

 As in the majority of the countries in the European Union, the official money in Italy is the Euro.

 The plugs in Italy are the same as those in the rest of Europe - Two pin, Type C, 220V.